 19. Restaurants with pictures on menu is not hard to find in China

 There are a lot of big and small, budget and high-end restaurants in China where pictures of the offered dishes are displayed not just on menu cards but as menu boards displayed conspicuously in the restaurant.
 All you have to do is point to the dish you want.
 This is a great way of overcoming language barrier while ordering.

 This method reminds me of the Philippines’ carinderias where people choose from a display of already cooked food.
 You then point which dish you want to order.
 Hence, the term turo-turo in Filipino (or point-point in English).
 In China, the similarly turo-turo style eateries are scattered on the streets.
 In one of the restaurants in China, I was even handed a long stick so I could point which dish I want from their array of menus displayed on their wall.

 Some basic knowledge of Chinese food terms will be helpful to verify whether the dish contains chicken, beef, duck or pork.
-I have included a list of common food items in Mandarin and a simple guide on how to order, in this Mandarin Guide <link>.

 20. Exotic pets are casually sold in some parts of China.